 When to Buy a Covered Call ETF

-A good time to buy a covered call ETF might be when most of the securities held by the ETF are expected to trade sideways or go down slightly for some time.
+It may be a good time to buy a covered call ETF when most of the securities held by the ETF are expected to trade sideways or go down slightly for some time.
 Beyond that, any time is a good time for investors who find the strategy appealing, want to take the chance of gaining extra income for their portfolios, and don’t mind missing out on outsized gains if the market rips higher.

 Covered call ETFs might also be attractive to people nearing retirement, people who are generally more risk-averse, or anyone looking to add some additional income to their portfolio without having to learn how to write and trade options.